Lumamaster/FERPBot/README.md

 # FERPBot
 A Discord bot meant to simulate Fire Emblem style combat with the capability to create custom skills, weapons, classes, characters, and so much more.

-THIS BOT IS CURRENTLY WORK IN PROGRESS, AND IS CURRENTLY NONFUNCTIONAL.
+THIS BOT IS CURRENTLY WORK IN PROGRESS.

+TODO:
+SKILLS
+ITEMS
+STATUSES
+BATTLE

 This bot was made in IntelliJ IDEA Community Edition, and uses Discord4J as part of its functionality.